mrjohnnycake/homelab-notes/Proxmox/Base Proxmox Setup.md

 # Snapshots

-- In the [[Homelab/Backup and Maintenance]] note follow the "ZFS Snapshots w/ cron" section and consult your specific machine's note of what snapshots to turn on or not
+- In the [[Backup and Maintenance]] note follow the "ZFS Snapshots w/ cron" section and consult your specific machine's note of what snapshots to turn on or not